NimiqA simple, secure and censorship-resistant payment protocol, native to the web.

 - Testing of Nimiq OASIS

-- Easy to use to create holiday and gift cards with cashlinks and QR code at nimiq.com/cards
+- Gift cards with cashlinks and QR code at nimiq.com/cards

 - Staking calculator for the upcoming Nimiq 2.0 with PoS

-- Bitcoin support in the new Nimiq Wallet
+- BTC Support, crypto-to-crypto swaps, and multi-language support in the Nimiq Wallet

 Crypto Adoption Research